 Then there’s work, which is professionally frustrating, on top of everything else.
 I seem to be always fighting.
 There was the bitter struggle to get my salary properly reviewed, a struggle I lost.
 I get frustrated with the outmoded and professional practices.
 Then there’s the sense that I’m being excluded from some things, and not being told others.
 I had another example yesterday of how my plans have been subverted and re-branded by others.

 Then I’m looking at Christmas alone, which is my choice, but a result of basically being without family – and without the love, affection and support you take for granted.

 There’s probably another dozen things on top of that.
 So, am I stressed?
 Yeah, probably I am.

 I’m trying to do things to make it easier, but without success so far.
-Ultimately I think I need a break.
+Ultimately I need a break.

 I suspect many of my physical ailments are the result of mental exhaustion and stress.
-I haven’t had a decent break – as in time off – since I was unemployed; and I haven’t been on a holiday for years.
+I haven’t had a decent break – as in time off – since I was unemployed; and I haven’t been on holiday for years.
 I haven’t even been away anywhere.
-Thinking on it I’ve been driving myself hard even on my weekends.
-For the last two years I’ve been so intent on getting my book written that whenever I have the time I spend it on that.
+Thinking on it, I’ve been driving myself hard even on my weekends.
+For the last two years, I’ve been so intent on getting my book written that whenever I have the time I spend it on that.

-Not sure how feasible it is – probably very little – but reckon I need time away to truly relax and unwind.
+Not sure how feasible it is – probably very little – but reckon I need time away to relax and unwind truly.
 A detox, like I said.
 Have some fun, sleep in, laugh a little, be frivolous, and so on.